Schwerer Gustav: Development

 In 1934, the German Army High Command (Oberkommando des Heeres (OKH)) commissioned Krupp of Essen to design a gun to destroy the forts of the French Maginot Line that were nearing completion.
 The gun's shells had to punch through seven metres of reinforced concrete or one full metre of steel armour plate, from beyond the range of French artillery.
 Krupp engineer Erich Müller calculated that the task would require a weapon with a calibre of around 80 cm, firing a projectile weighing 7 t from a barrel 30 m long.
 The weapon would have a weight of over 1000 t.
 The size and weight meant that to be at all movable it would need to be supported on twin sets of railway tracks.
 The railway tracks were specifically engineered to accommodate the immense weight and size of Schwerer Gustav.
 Constructed with reinforced steel, these tracks provided a stable foundation for the weapon's movement.
 Specialized locomotives and cranes were employed to transport and position the gun with precision.

 In common with smaller railway guns, the only barrel movement on the mount itself would be elevation, traverse being managed by moving the weapon along a curved section of railway line.
 Krupp prepared plans for calibres of 70 cm, 80 cm, 85 cm, and 1 m.

 Nothing further happened until March 1936 when, during a visit to Essen, Adolf Hitler inquired as to the giant guns' feasibility.
 No definite commitment was given by Hitler, but design work began on an 80 cm model.
 The resulting plans were completed in early 1937 and approved.
-Fabrication of the first gun started in mid-1937.
+Fabrication of the gun started in mid-1937.
 Technical complications in the forging of such massive pieces of steel made it apparent that the original completion date of early 1940 could not be met.

 Krupp built a test model in late 1939 and sent it to the Hillersleben proving ground for testing.
 Penetration was tested on this occasion.
 Firing at high elevation, the 7100 kg shell was able to penetrate the specified seven metres of concrete and the one metre armour plate.
 When the tests were completed in mid-1940 the complex carriage was further developed.
 Alfried Krupp, after whose father the gun was named, personally hosted Hitler at the Rügenwalde (now Darłowo, Poland) Proving Ground during the formal acceptance trials of the Gustav Gun in early 1941.